Skip to content

 default_widthnumber420Starting width in pixels.
 The user's last-dragged width (stored in localStorage) overrides this on reload, as long as it's within bounds.

 titlestring"Data Assistant"Text shown in the sidebar header (and in the floating panel header too — this key applies to both modes).
+This is the header at the top of the sidebar, above both the layers and the chat.

 Behavior